Tease Your Taste Buds at a Food or Drink Festival

 - Taste of Rum — usually in March

 - Saborea Puerto Rico — usually in the beginning of April- first weekend

 - Festival Gastronomical Porta Del Sol — in Mayaguez, usually in late May or June

 - Caribbean BBQ Association Cattlemen’s BBQ Competition — in San Juan, in February.

-- Sangria Fest — in Mayaguez, usually in September
+- Sangria Fest — in Mayaguez, usually in January and September

 - PR Wine & Food Fest — in San Juan, usually in October

 - Also things like Coffee and Chocolate Expos and Beer Expos…all sorts of delicious things are celebrated!